Black Morel

 Which species are cultivated outdoors?

 Mycoboutique offers the mycelium of various preferred morel species for cultivation.
-Among these, the fire morel (M. sextelata) is one of the few species that emerge after a forest fire in the northeastern Pacific.
+Among these, the fire morel (M. sextelata) is one of the few species that emerge after a forest fire in northwestern Canada.
 It represents a significant portion of the global market and is absent in the northeastern United States.
-The landscape black morel (M. importuna) and the blushing morel (M. rufobrunea) grow on wood chips, the former in Quebec, North America, France, Turkey, and China, with cultivation established since 2010, and the latter on the American West Coast.
+The landscape black morel (M. importuna) and the blushing morel (M. rufobrunnea) grow on wood chips, the former in Quebec, North America, France, Turkey, and China where commercial cultivation started in 2010, and the latter on the American West Coast.
 The northern morel (M. septentrionalis), native to the northeastern America, typically grows north of the 44th parallel.
 This species often grows under large-toothed aspens and American ashes.

 Instructions